Today, I’ll be reviewing some of the best walking shoes for Achilles Tendonitis for men and women in 2021-2022.

 Hoka One One Bondi 6

-The Hoka is an amazing shoe and you’ll just love its superior cushioning and everything about it.
+This Hoka Bondi is one of the best sneakers for Achilles Tendonitis.
+It is an amazing shoe and you’ll just love its superior cushioning and everything about it.

 There’s a more open mesh in the upper which gives you a lot more breathability.